adjorn/principal-analysis-and-factor-analysis/README.md

-# principal analysis and factor analysis
+# To reduce the dimension of variables by using principal analysis and factor analysis.